-Also known as the Amazon of Europe, this cluster of protected areas (13 in total) is found along the Mura-Drava-Danube river systems and is shared by Austria, Croatia, Hungary, Serbia, and Slovenia.
-An area of great biodiversity, green forests, and lowland rivers, visitors can enjoy the beauty of this reserve via hiking, cycling or tour guided trips.
+Also known as the Amazon of Europe, this cluster of protected areas (13 in total) is found along the Mura-Drava-Danube river systems.
+It is shared by Austria, Croatia, Hungary, Serbia, and Slovenia.
+An area of great biodiversity, green forests, and lowland rivers, visitors can enjoy the beauty of this reserve via hiking, cycling, or tour-guided trips.

 Visit Čakovec Castle

-Found near the city’s central square, Čakovec Castle is known to be one of the biggest fortifications in the region.
+Near the city’s central square, Čakovec Castle is known to be one of the region’s biggest fortifications.
 The castle was built in the 13th century by the town’s namesake, Count Dmitar Cak.
-Over the years, renovations and natural disasters have led to the current baroque style design of the building.
+Over the years, natural disasters and subsequent renovations have led to the building’s current Baroque-style design.

-Inside the main palace, visitors can enjoy the Mueseum of Međimurje Čakovec where 20,000 portraits, cultural and ethnographic collections are on display, most of them originating from the county.
+Inside the main palace, visitors can enjoy the Museum of Međimurje Čakovec, where 20,000 portraits, cultural and ethnographic collections are on display, most of them originating from the county itself.
 A walk around the atrium and surrounding park will give visitors a breath of fresh air while enjoying the lush greens of grass and trees surrounding the castle.
-Note, this is one castle where a Moat formerly surrounded its borders…pretty cool fact for the kids!
+Note, this is one of those castles that used to be surrounded by a moat… pretty cool fact for the kids!

 Admire Art Nouveau

-To appreciate the power of the river, a visit to the northernmost point in Croatia – the village of Žabnik – is an excellent option.
-Visitors can watch and listen to the old wooden mill found on the Mura river.
+To appreciate the river’s power, a visit to the northernmost point in Croatia – the village of Žabnik – is an excellent option.
+Visitors can watch and listen to the old wooden mill on the Mura river.
 The millstone still creaks as though grinding flour with the river’s flow.
-This excellent example of heritage and architecture is not all visitors can enjoy.
+This is an excellent example of local heritage and architecture.

-Stroll along the Miller’s Path, where educational information about the river’s history and significance can be discovered at various points along the way while taking in the untouched natural surroundings.
-Additional fun includes riding a real river ferry from bank to bank (no engines, sails or paddles here!) and a genuine fishing trip in traditional wooden boats.
+Stroll along the Miller’s Path, where educational information about the river’s history and significance can be discovered at various points along the way while basking in the untouched natural surroundings.
+Additional fun includes riding a real river ferry from bank to bank (no engines, sails, or paddles here!) and a genuine fishing trip in traditional wooden boats.

 Međimurje County Accommodation